Champions Online: Character creation

 The game features a character creation system similar to City of Heroes, with additions such as the ability to edit a hero's movement animations, such as a beast-like hero opting to run and leap on all fours.
 The player may also edit the colour and firing position of their powers, such as changing a power's energy animation from red to green or changing the animation to fire from the head instead of the palms.

 Another difference from most MMOs was the original elimination of any character class or archetype system; characters can take any skill or power.
-However, since the launch of the "Free for All" version of the game, freeform character creation was limited to Gold members (or free players willingly to spend a substantial amount of Zen, the game's premium currency) and several archetypes were introduced for both Gold (subscriber) members and Silver (free-to-play) members.
+However, since the launch of the "Free for All" version of the game, freeform character creation was limited to Gold members (or free players willing to spend a substantial amount of Zen, the game's premium currency) and several archetypes were introduced for both Gold (subscriber) members and Silver (free-to-play) members.
 The game also supports solo play throughout a hero's career if desired.

 Archetypes

-Thirteen archetypes are available for free to all members of a certain game, in addition to a bonus archetype that can be unlocked by reaching the level cap for the first time with any character.
+Fifteen archetypes are available for free to all members of this game, in addition to a bonus archetype that can be unlocked by reaching the level cap for the first time with any character.
 The game also features premium archetypes that can be obtained via the game store.
 Certain premium archetypes can be acquired without cost through participating in various game events, wherein players can earn event currency during specific times of the year such as Halloween or Christmas.

 At level 25, players can create their own custom Nemesis along with their minions using the same character creation system used to make the player's character, with added selections specifically for the Nemesis.
 The Nemesis's minions will then ambush the player's hero, providing clues and information leading to Nemesis missions and eventually a showdown with the player's Nemesis.
 After the player character defeats their nemesis, they put them in jail and are allowed to make more nemeses until they reach the limit, which is 18 nemeses.